mobizt/FirebaseClient/README.md

 > [!WARNING]
 > The numbers of async clients that can be used, the numbers of the tasks stored in the async client's queue will be limited which depends on the device free memory.

-The async client (`AsyncClientClass`) takes two arguments in its constructor i.e. SSL Client and network config data (`network_config_data`).
+The async client class (`AsyncClientClass`) constructors can have no parameter and two parameters i.e. SSL Client and network config data (`network_config_data`).
 The network config data can be obtained from the networking classes via the static function called `getNetwork`.

+Almost network config data are copied to use internally then the network class object can be defined locally except for the network class object that takes the pointer as parameter.

 This example shows how the async client is defined.